-3 Goal Name Provide Assistance to At-Risk Population Description becoming homeless.
-Amherst's CDBG funding will be utilized to Provide assistance and counseling to families or individuals who have become homeless or are in imminent danger of becoming homeless.
-Amherst's CDBG funding will be utilized to provide public services through the YWCA of WNY and Buffalo Urban League to prevent homelessness of certain at-risk populations. programming to help the women and their families to escape violence and become self-sufficient.
-The YWCA The YWCA works with victims of domestic violence in Amherst and provides temporary housing and supportive service programming to help the women and their families to escape violence and become self-sufficient.
-The YWCA provides case management services for homeless domestic violence victims, with four housing units in the Town of Amherst.
-Buffalo Urban League provides housing counseling services to ensure families find and maintain affordable housing options that work for them.
+3 Goal Name Provide Assistance to At-Risk Population Provide assistance and counseling to families or individuals who have become homeless or are in imminent danger of becoming homeless.
+Amherst's CDBG funding will be utilized to provide public services through the YWCA of WNY and Buffalo Urban League to prevent homelessness of certain at-risk populations.
+The YWCA works with victims of domestic violence in Amherst and provides temporary housing and supportive programming to help the women and their families to escape violence and become self-sufficient.
+The YWCA management services for homeless domestic violence victims, with four housing units in the Town of Amherst Buffalo Urban League provides housing counseling services to ensure families find and maintain affordable housing options that work for them.
 Counseling includes foreclosure prevention; first-time homebuyer education; financial management counseling; rental-assistance counseling; and fair housing counseling.
 Amherst will utilize CDBG funding to provide this assistance and aims to assist 50 households.
-CDBG: Amherst - \$6,000 Buffalo Urban League CDBG: Amherst - \$6,000 Buffalo Urban League CDBG: Amherst - \$18,500 YWCA CDBG: Amherst - \$18,500 YWCA
+CDBG: Amherst - \$8,000 Buffalo Urban League CDBG: Amherst - \$20,000 YWCA 4 Goal Name Rental Housing Owner-occupied Rehabilitation Goal Rehabilitate existing renter-occupied low-income housing units.
+Description The Town will utilize CDBG Homeowner Rehab funding to maintenance and rehabilitation of existing owner-occupied low income rental housing.
+The 2019 Goal is 1 unit rehabbed and prior year's allocations or program income will be provided to fulfill this goal.